-Jane attended MGM’s legendary “Little Red School House”—the school for underage stars on the MGM backlot.
-The school was MGM’s way of getting as much work/filming as possible out of their young stars without violating the California education laws.
+Jane attended MGM’s legendary “Little Red School House”—the school for underage stars on the backlot.
+The school was MGM’s way of getting as much work/filming as possible out of their young stars without violating California education laws.
 Previous attendees included Judy Garland and Lana Turner.
-When Jane arrived on the scene, her classmates included a young Elizabeth Taylor and Roddy McDowall.
+When Jane arrived on the scene, her classmates, among others, were a young Elizabeth Taylor and Roddy McDowall.

 Jane became friends with both Taylor and McDowall, mostly by default: MGM’s child stars never really got to know anybody outside of the studio gates.
-These kids were literally spending every waking minute at MGM!
-Isn’t that just so sad?
-In Jane’s own words,
+These kids literally spent every waking minute at MGM.
+As Jane remembered:

 “Elizabeth, who’s a couple of years younger, and I became friends….we were both doing the same thing, working.
 I’d go to lessons, she’d go to lessons…Later, when Elizabeth became my bridesmaid and I hers, people assumed we were very close, but in fact we just didn’t know anyone else to ask.
 How were we supposed to meet anyone else?
 We were both working all the time.
 It was hard to find enough bridesmaids for us.”

-Jane, with her adorable sense of humor, poked fun at her and Elizabeth Taylor’s marital track records in her autobiography:
+In her autobiography, Jane poked fun at hers and Elizabeth Taylor’s marital track records:

 “She [Elizabeth] was a bridesmaid at my first wedding, and then I was a bridesmaid at hers.
 I’m certainly glad we stopped that bridesmaid stuff—it could have become a full-time career!”

-She Loves Fashion and Designed Many of Her Own Clothes
+She Loved Fashion & Designed Many of Her Own Clothes

-From the time she was a young girl, Jane loved clothes!
-You can imagine how much fun she must have had as a star during Hollywood’s Golden Era at the most glamorous studio, wearing beautiful clothes designed by the very best, including Helen Rose and Irene.
+From the time she was a young girl, Jane Powell loved clothes.
+As such, Jane appreciated being a star at Hollywood’s most glamorous studio, and wearing beautiful clothes by the very best designers, including Helen Rose and Irene:

 “I had many, many costume fittings, but I never minded: eventually the magic would appear…those wonderful seamstresses would somehow transform a sketch and bits of cloth into something phantasmagoric.”

 Jane even assisted Helen Rose in designing her first wedding dress.
-She also designed all of her own maternity clothes for her three pregnancies!
-But because of her very petite frame—she is a mere 5’1”—designing her own clothes never felt unusual to Jane:
+She also designed all of her own maternity clothes for her three pregnancies.
+Because of her very petite frame—Jane was a mere 5’1”—designing her own clothes never seemed unusual:

 “I had to have all my clothes made anyway because I was so small.
 There was no such thing as junior clothes in those days.
 For years I’d had everything made—hats, gowns, petticoats, even underwear.”